Prior Authorization for Lower Limb Prosthetics - JA DME

 - Still Have Questions?

-- Effective for dates of service on/after December 1, 2020, the COPPA program will be required nationwide.
+- Effective for dates of service on/after December 1, 2020, the COPPA program is required nationwide.

-- PA will be required for six LLP HCPCS codes:
+- PA is required for six LLP HCPCS codes:

 - L5856 ADDITION TO LOWER EXTREMITY PROSTHESIS, ENDOSKELETAL KNEE-SHIN SYSTEM, MICROPROCESSOR CONTROL FEATURE, SWING AND STANCE PHASE, INCLUDES ELECTRONIC SENSOR(S), ANY TYPE